 Ever lied about what you’ve been doing at work, in order to look productive?
 Or exaggerated how long a project took in order to impress?
-How about making up an excuse to avoid being in trouble for not completing work, or coming in late and not reporting it?
+How about making up an excuse to avoid being punished for incomplete work, or arriving late and not reporting it?

 While that kind of cheating is something we’re all familiar with (and have probably been guilty of on at least one occasion) it’s not the pointier end of the problem.
 Volkswagen employees’ attempts to cheat emissions standards recently had the company agreeing to a $5.7 billion settlement.
 Closer to home, the bank scandals Australia has been watching unfold are examples of cheating that can undermine a whole industry’s standing.

 So what’s the root cause of employee cheating?

 In the popular imagination, we tend to think it’s inherent selfishness.
 A trait we associate with people who don’t care about others, so long as they themselves look good.
 We assume the end-goal of cheating is self-enrichment.
 But new research, published in the journal Applied Psychology, suggests that the main motivation for many might be self-protection.

 Angry enough to lie